Many thanks to Getaway Portland for hosting my stay. As always, all opinions are my own.

 Use promo code “WAZ25” for $25 off when you book your own Getaway trip.

 Note: This post is in partnership with Getaway.
 I received a complimentary overnight stay at Getaway’s Portland Outpost.
 This was not in exchange for a positive review and all opinions expressed here are my own.
 This post does include affiliate links, which helps generate a commission if you click and purchase.
-A special thank you to Kara Stokes for all her help with photography.
+A special thank you to Kara Stokes for help with photography.